Was this article helpful?

-If the bunched components are multiple in nature (such as three rotating banners), mark the Group field as Multiple.
+If the bunched components are multiple (such as three rotating banners), mark the Group field as Multiple.

 The Modular Blocks field lets you add multiple structures as blocks within a field.
 So, for example, you can add one block for a banner, one block for image and text, and another for videos.
-While creating an entry, the content manager can select any of the blocks, giving the content manager greater control over the structure of the page.
+While creating an entry, the content manager can select any of the blocks, giving the content manager greater control over the page's structure.

 Let’s consider an example to understand this better.

 You need to add two different structures to your content type: a “Banner” with a description and background image and a “Video Gallery” with a video file and a Call-To-Action (CTA) button.
 These structures will change dynamically on the web page.

 Here, you can use a “Modular Blocks” field when creating your content type.
 Add one block for the Banner” that contains a “File” field for the background image and a Rich Text Editor field for some descriptive text, and another for the “Video Gallery” that contains a “File” field for the video file and a “Link” field for a CTA button to take you to a particular link.
 You can use any of these two content structures while creating your entries.
 Thus, the “Modular Blocks” field allows you to use different types of structures for your web pages, providing dynamic content.